MITgcm/MITgcm/doc/examples/examples.rst

 All these files contain 2D(:math:`x,y`) data except ``RC``, ``RF``, ``DRC``, ``DRF``, which are 1D(:math:`z`), and ``hFacC``, ``hFacS``, ``hFacW``, which contain 3D(:math:`x,y,z`) data.

-All the 2D grid data files contain ``.001.001`` in their name, e.g., ``DXC.001.001.data`` -- this is the tile number in ``.XXX.YYY`` format.
+All the 2D grid data files contain ``.001.001`` in their filename, e.g., ``DXC.001.001.data`` -- this is the tile number in ``.XXX.YYY`` format.
 Here, we have just a single tile in both x and y, so both tile numbers are ``001``.
-Using multiple tiles, by default the local tile grid information would be output separately for each tile (as an example, see the baroclinic gyre tutorial, which is set up using multiple tiles), producing multiple files for each 2D grid variable.
+Using multiple tiles, the default is that the local tile grid information would be output separately for each tile (as an example, see the baroclinic gyre tutorial, which is set up using multiple tiles), producing multiple files for each 2D grid variable.